txstate-etc/svelte-forms/README.md

 # Developing

-This is a component library with no UI of its own, but there is a demo available:
+This is a component library with no UI of its own, but there is an extremely minimal demo available:

 ```bash
 npm run dev -- --open